AnnaRogers04/SMGQuarry/Development_Journal.md

 ## Brief Question

- 2. Will video games inevitably mature into a new narrative artform driven by their storytelling ambitions?
+ 2. Will video games inevitably mature into a new narrative art form driven by their storytelling ambitions?
 Consider different narrative structures deployed by game designers and the player’s role in experiencing and constructing game stories.

- (asking if video games in themselves will be considered their own art form driven by their choices in design story telling narrative)
+ (Asking if video games in themselves will be considered their own art form driven by their choices in design story telling narrative)

 ## Project Outline
-The game I've chosen to base this project off of is The Quarry, a cinematic third person game experience that relies on ambiance and scenes to proivide the player with an immserive experience.
-I wanted to create a playable scene that felt like The Quarry by impletemting a similar interaction system the orignal game and a similar UI system to try learn something new and push my bounderies outside my comfort zone.
+The game I've chosen to base this project off of is The Quarry, a cinematic third person game experience that relies on ambiance and scenes to provide the player with an immersive experience.
+I wanted to create a playable scene that felt like The Quarry by implementing a similar interaction system the original game and a similar UI system to try learn something new and push my boundaries outside my comfort zone.
 I will do this by researching and learning blueprints for interaction systems and adjusting them to suit the style of gameplay wanted.

 ## Research:

 ### Methodology

 The sources I've provided have influenced how I approach the narrative of my game.
 With it being based off of a cinematic game the narrative is mainly shown in audio and interaction with the level.
-Each bit of interaction provides a further detail to the game, unraveling a story thats intended to be seen.
+Each bit of interaction provides a further detail to the game, unravelling a story that's intended to be seen.

 ### Game and Academic sources
 #### Little Hope
 Little Hope is a cinematic horror game by supermassive games.
 The theme of a more visual gameplay is very similar to the quarry as it very much focuses on the visual and storytelling aspect of the game.
 The game is heavily influenced by the Salem witch trials and the Andover witch trials of the 17th century.
 In particular the events of the 1692 witch trials in colonial America.
 This game reminds me of the following quote:

 - "From the opening cut-scene, gameplay is invested with a strong, even overwhelming, sense of narrative.
-Reduced to their basic formal or ludological bones, these tests in maze navigation, puzzle solution, evasion and target practise, are devoid of either horror or any notable sense of survival.
+Reduced to their basic formal or ludological bones, these tests in maze navigation, puzzle solution, evasion and target practice, are devoid of either horror or any notable sense of survival.
 It is through aspects of narrative, representation, and characterization that gameplay acquires the "edge, meaning and motivation."

 This quote presents the idea that narrative is crucial and is well thought upon, without it the game is just a series of challenges.
 It shows us that the story provides emotional weight and helps us to understand if the game is a survival or horror etc. This relates to my current project because narrative is a huge part of the game we are making.
 Without the right narrative and world creation the game we make could be misunderstood.
 #### The Quarry
 The Quarry is also a cinematic game by Supermassive games.
 Its also very visual and audio based like Little Hope.
 This game is more supernatural, having the setting based on the night of a full moon where werewolves hunt down a group of summer camp assistants.
-The goal is to lift the curse by killing the white werewofl and keeping all members alive.
+The goal is to lift the curse by killing the white werewolf and keeping all members alive.
 This game reminds me of the following quotes:

 - " Alone in the Dark involves a range of visual and audio iconography self-consciously drawn from horror narrative culture.
-Survival entails a narrative situation including existance in the form of a central protagonist("character"), adversaries("horrific monsters"), location("enclosed places"); and events, the process of "solving puzzles" and "destroying"- which more problematically implies sucessful player interaction."
+Survival entails a narrative situation including existence in the form of a central protagonist("character"), adversaries("horrific monsters"), location("enclosed places"); and events, the process of "solving puzzles" and "destroying"- which more problematically implies successful player interaction."
 - "Game play takes place within a representational universe, filled with depictions of objects, interactions, and ideas out of which the player makes meaning.
-It is up to the player to piece these together as they try to interpret the varying levels of complexity embeded within the game."
+It is up to the player to piece these together as they try to interpret the varying levels of complexity embedded within the game."

 The first quote suggests the idea of a protagonist, adversaries, location and puzzles being the core elements in which a survival horror game can be made.
 Using traditional horror signs and sounds can create further the image of a survival game, making it more immersive to the player.
-The second quote further explains that the world you are playing in isnt random and is in fact very thought through and made to show/represent something.
-This design enourages the player to explore.
-They have the choice to learn more and piece the game and the story together or leave the game up to their interpretation eniterly.
-In my game the world itself has been made to encourage exploration, as exploration progresses the story and the level your playing, while using the narrative of a character, danger and confined space I hace tried to recreate an isolated ambiant experience.
+The second quote further explains that the world you are playing in isn't random and is in fact very thought through and made to show/represent something.
+This design encourages the player to explore.
+They have the choice to learn more and piece the game and the story together or leave the game up to their interpretation entirely.
+In my game the world itself has been made to encourage exploration, as exploration progresses the story and the level your playing, while using the narrative of a character, danger and confined space I have tried to recreate an isolated ambient experience.

 ### Documentation Sources